mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 A Call defines an App action that can be invoked.

 {{<note "Note:">}}
-Content on this page refers to the Mattermost Apps framework and not to the Mattermost Calls functionality.
+Content on this page refers to the Mattermost Apps framework and not to the Mattermost Calls product functionality.
 {{</note>}}

 ## Data structure

-The data structure of a call ({{<newtabref title="godoc" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Call">}}) is:
+The data structure of a call ({{<newtabref title="godoc" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Call">}}) is described in the following table:

 | Name     | Type                                | Description                                                                                                                      |
 |:---------|:------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------|